slds-lmu/paper_2021_xautoml/README.md

 		)
 ```
 This was performed both for the validation performance (what we focus on now), and for the test performance (maybe for future investigations).

+### Note: All current investigations are based on the validation performance, i.e. the performance values the optimizer sees.
+We are not investigating external test data that the optimizer has not seen so far (but we could).